 Fun fact: “The average employee spends 13 hours a week checking, reading, and responding to emails - eating up 28% of the work week.”

-If you are out of the desk for a while and unable to respond, you will have tens of unread emails waiting for you.
+If you are out of the desk for a while and unable to respond, you will have tons of unread emails waiting for you.

 The way people are working is changing in front of our eyes with each passing day.
 Hundreds of software are emerging that allow teams to hustle more with less stress.
 Workplace or office collaboration is no longer a buzzword as many companies have already adapted and relishing because of its obvious benefits: